wp-plugins/wp-table-tag-gen/readme.txt

 Donate link: http://www.amazon.co.jp/gp/registry/wishlist/1BKZX6K42HMER/
 Tags: admin, post, page, editor
 Requires at least: 3.3
-Tested up to: 3.9.1
+Tested up to: 3.9.2
 Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin generates table tags with a simple operation.
+This plugin generates table tags with simple operations.

 == Description ==

 This plugin generates table tags with simple operations.
-You can merge cells by dragging and clicking, and enter the character directly in the table.
+You can merge cells by dragging and clicking, and enter the characters directly in the table.
 VERY EASY!

 #### How to use
 1. First, please choose the size of the table (rows and columns).
 You can type on the keyboard a number, click on the spinner, or turn the mouse wheel.
-2. if you want to use th element instead of td element (or vice versa), please drag to select the cells you want to convert, and click on the td &harr; th button.
+2. If you want to use &lt;th&gt; element instead of &lt;td&gt; element (or vice versa), please drag to select the cells you want to convert, and click on the td &harr; th button.
-3. If you want to merge cells, please drag to select them and click the "merge" button.Merged cell can be undone in a split button.
+3. If you want to merge cells, please drag to select them and click the "merge" button.
+Merged cells can be undone in the "split" button.
-4. If you enter a character in the table directly, please click the "chars" button, and be set to an input mode.
+4. If you enter characters in the table, please click the "chars" button, and be set to an input mode.
 When you are done, please click on the "output" button.
-5. To apply the CSS, it is possible to set the class attributes for the cell.
+5. To apply the CSS, it is possible to set the class attributes for the cells.
 6. All operations can be undone by clicking the "undo" button.
-7. When table is complete, please click on the button "Insert into post".
+7. When the table is complete, please click on the button "Insert into post".

 == Installation ==